Maks4u/AutoService/README.md

 - `resources`: This directory contains the `application.properties` file, that has the database, ports, swagger configuration.

 ### Current project functionality:
-Here is the list of all endpoints with role required for access and their short description:
+Here is the list of all endpoints and their short description:

 #### CarController:
 - POST: /cars - create new car.